Photo Credit: www.icomputerdenver.com

 Part 2 describes a set SaaS principles derived from the conflict inherent to a migration from licensed products to the XaaS model.

-AKF Partners has aided a number of companies in their journey from on-premise to SaaS.
+AKF Partners has aided a number of companies in their journey from on-premises to SaaS.
 Read more about our SaaS migration services.

 - SaaS Principles Part 2

 - SaaS Migration Challenges